 The native vegetation proposed to be removed, which is under and beside the aqueduct structure, will be offset with vegetation elsewhere on the site.
 The area will also be revegetated once the works are completed.

-We anticipate commencing the aqueduct works (including structural propping, demolition and fencing) when it’s a drier later this year or in early 2022, when works in the waterway are safe to be undertaken.
+We anticipate commencing the aqueduct works (including structural propping, demolition and fencing) when it's drier later this year or in early 2022, when works in the waterway are safe to be undertaken.
 We will keep the community informed on our progress for the works and further opportunities to get involved.

 Porronggitj Karrong project